Welcome to Kidney, Urology, & Non-Malignant Hematology

 The Administrative Core will be the center of the organizational structure & governance of KUH PRIME.
 It will leverage the collaborative spirit & established relationships between kidney, urology, & non-malignant hematology scientists to form a cohesive institutional training network.

-The Training Core supports the demographically & scientifically diverse KUH PRIME trainees.
+The Training Core supports KUH PRIME trainees who represent a broad spectrum of scientific interests.
 We provide training in interdisciplinary & translational research that ensures pre- & post-doctoral trainees will learn the skills & knowledge to successfully transition to the next steps of their careers in KUH research.

 The Professional Development Core’s main focus is to motivate & sustain the next generation of scientific leaders.
 We have created an immersive, individualized, interdisciplinary, and integrated core that provides personalized mentoring, inspirational career forums, research training institutes, & leadership development.

-The Network Core’s overall goal is to provide the diverse KUH PRIME scholars strategies to help develop their networking & communication skills & apply them to a range of networking opportunities.
+The Network Core’s overall goal is to provide KUH PRIME scholars strategies to help develop their networking & communication skills & apply them to a range of networking opportunities.

 Contact Us